2025

 - Rank: 11th

-- Team: Domenic and Will
+- Team: Domenic, Will, and Olivia Gallucci

 - Summary